When to Perform CPR: 7 Key Situations You Should Know

 What happens if you give CPR to someone who doesn't need it?

-Performing CPR on someone with a pulse or who doesn't need it can potentially cause harm to the individual.
-It can lead to physical injuries, psychological distress, wasted time, and potential legal consequences.
+Performing CPR on someone with a pulse or who doesn't need it potentially cause harm to the individual.
+It leads to physical injuries, psychological distress, wasted time, and potential legal consequences.
 It's vital to carefully assess the victim for responsiveness and normal breathing before initiating CPR.
 If in doubt, call for professional medical assistance and follow their guidance to avoid unnecessary harm.

 CPR is an intensive and invasive procedure designed for individuals who are experiencing cardiac arrest or respiratory failure, situations where the heart has stopped beating effectively, or the person has stopped breathing.